Interesting Oil Facts

 So, I started doing some calculations.

-The ANWR reserve is estimated to be about 10.4 billion barrels [EIA], or about 1.65 km3.
+The ANWR reserve is estimated by the EIA to be about 10.4 billion barrels, or about 1.65 km3.
 By comparison, Oregon's Waldo Lake, next to the Three Sisters Wilderness, has a volume of about 0.95 km3.
 So, the entire ANWR reserve is only a little more than Lake Waldo.

 I started getting interested in some other oil statistics.

-One last number: The world's global oil consumption is about 80 million barrels of oil per day, or about 3900 cubic feet per second.
-To give you a sense of flow, this about the size of a nice, runnable Northwest river in the springtime!
+One last number: The world's global oil consumption is about 80 million barrels of oil per day (August, 2009 estimate), or about 3,900 cubic feet per second.
+To give you a sense of flow, this is about the size of a nice, runnable Northwest river in the springtime!